rootmax84/RedBox-Telemetry/README.md

 10. Done!

 ### Installation docker:
+0. Install Docker Engine and docker-compose from your distro repository
 1. Rename ./web/creds.php.example to creds.php
 2. Open ./web/creds.php file
 3. Fill MySQL settings as in docker-compose.yml and choose database engine (InnoDB or RocksDB)